 Related: How to test a Filebeat configuration

-- Restart the Filebeat service to apply the updated processors.
+- Restart the Filebeat service to load the updated processor chain.

 $ sudo systemctl restart filebeat